luna-mae/FishtankPlus/README.md

 # Fishtank+ - A Chrome Extension
 This is a Chrome(and Edge) extension that uses a script to change the interface of Fishtank.
 Not possible without BowDown097, thank you! https://github.com/BowDown097/BetterFishtank
+# This extension is under active development, check back for bug fixes.
 ## Features:
 - Chat collapsing
 - Fullscreen button